Chen Ou-po

-Chen Ou-po (陳歐珀 (Chén Ōupò); born 12 October 1962) is a Taiwanese politician.
-A member of the Democratic Progressive Party, he has served in the Legislative Yuan since 2012, representing Yilan County.
+Chen Ou-po (陳歐珀 (Chén Ōupò); born 12 October 1962) is a Taiwanese politician and engineer.
+A member of the Democratic Progressive Party, he served in the Legislative Yuan from 2012 to 2024, representing Yilan County.

 Education

-Chen graduated from National Yilan Senior High School, then earned a bachelor's and master's degree from National Chung Hsing University.
-He started doctoral work in environmental engineering at National Taiwan University.
+After graduating from National Yilan Senior High School, Chen studied agricultural science at National Chung Hsing University, where he received a bachelor's degree and a master's degree in forestry in 1988.
+He wrote his master's thesis, "The effect of press drying on the properties of kraft sheet of Taiwan acacia," on the plant species acacia confusa.
+He then earned his Ph.D. in environmental engineering from National Taiwan University.

 Political career

 Chen was first elected to the Legislative Yuan in 2012.
 Soon after taking office, he proposed that the legislature move to Dazhi, in Zhongshan District, Taipei.
 In 2014, he went to the funeral of Chin Hou-hsiu, President Ma Ying-jeou's mother, despite not receiving an invitation.
 He later apologized.
 The Democratic Progressive Party legislative caucus barred him from party activities within the legislature for six months.
 Additionally, he was referred to the legislature's discipline committee.
 Business magnate Terry Gou offered to fund a recall campaign against Chen.

 The Democratic Progressive Party endorsed Chen for a second term in 2015, which he won.
 Chen contested a September 2016 internal election for secretary-general of the DPP caucus, losing to Liu Shih-fang.
 He was elected convener of the transportation committee in February 2017, alongside Cheng Pao-ching.
 By 2017, Chen was considered a potential candidate for the magistracy of Yilan County.
 However, after Lin Tsung-hsien and Wu Tze-cheng joined the Executive Yuan, the Democratic Progressive Party named Chen Chin-te acting county magistrate.
 Chen Chin-te declined to run in the 2018 local election, and Chen Ou-po registered for the party primary in January 2018.
 Hsieh Tsan-hui and Chiang Yung-ho also registered for the magisterial primary, but dropped out a week later.
 The Democratic Progressive Party formally nominated Chen Ou-po as its candidate for the Yilan County magistracy in March.
 Lin Tsung-hsien and Chen Chin-te, among others, aided Chen Ou-po's campaign.
 Following his loss to Lin Zi-miao, Chen remained a sitting legislator, and ran for reelection from Yilan County in the 2020 legislative elections.
+Chen Ou-po did not contest the Yilian County seat in the 2024 election cycle, and was succeeded by Chen Chun-yu.